vishwanathchiniwar/coding-challenges/Backend/security/README.md

 ## Description:

 This Spring Boot project consists of one microservice, which is responsible for the access system of the company you now work for.
-The person who created the original system was a student, but they never implemented any security features
+The original developer never implemented any security features.
+The access to the network and therefore also the access system was handled elsewhere, so there was no need for a security implementation.
+In the course of a recent network structure change this requirement changed

 In the current version of the service, as long as one has access to the network, they access all doors in the building and even unlock them if they wanted to.
 The service can be accessed through its REST API and then read from and written to.
-This poses a security threat and cannot be ignored anymore
+This poses a security threat and cannot be ignored

-You first project as new developer in the company will be to implement a security system for both existing endpoints in the service.
+Your first project as new developer in the company will be to implement a security system for both existing endpoints in the service.

 ## Acceptance Criteria: